LegalizeAdulthood/cpp-koans/README.md

 - [CMake](http://www.cmake.org) for the build infrastructure.
 - [Boost](http://www.boost.org) for the unit test framework.
 The build script expects to find a compiled Boost.Test configured as a static library, multithreaded, with static C/C++ runtime.
-This choice is arbitrary and you can modify to suit your own needs.
+This choice is arbitrary and you can modify the build script to suit your own needs.

 # Contributing